GENERATE_SYNTHETIC_DATA

 columns

-(Optional) An OBJECT specifying additional properties for specific columns.
+(Optional) An OBJECT value specifying additional properties for specific columns.
 Each field in the OBJECT defines properties for a single column.
 You do not need to define properties for all columns, or any columns at all.
 For each field:

 • The key is the column name.
 Properties in the value should be applied to this column.